evandrosouza-developer/ps2tomsxUSB/README.md

 After cloning the repository you need to make the following preparations:

-Go to libopencm3 you cloned (eg: cd libopencm3) and prepares it to use by typing:
+Go to libopencm3 you cloned (eg: cd libopencm3) and make it to be useful by typing:

 ```
+cd libopencm3
 make TARGETS='stm32/f1 stm32/f4'
 ```